Yulia Marushevska: Marushevska's post-video comments

 She has expressed remorse that in a country as rich as Ukraine "so many live a poor life", with 30-40% of Ukrainians living below the poverty line.
 "If there isn’t enough money to cure children from cancer but always enough money to buy new furniture from the best Italian designers, it's really sad.
 The problem is this disrespect – people lived on this small amount of money without having a dignified life."

 Marushevska told the Kyiv Post that while making the video, she wondered whether she was exaggerating when she called Yanukovych a dictator.
 "I was doubting it," she admitted.
 But after she was taken on a tour of Yanukovych's palace, "I understood that he was a real dictator who did whatever he wanted…golden forks and so forth.
 A normal person doesn't do that when there are children dying from cancer and he's buying this stupid, useful [sic], ugly stuff for nothing.
 It's useless."

 Marushevska stated that she admires the U.S. due to the rule of freedom, but is sceptical of European democracy, which is rife with red tape.
 Her hope for Ukraine is that it will develop "an American democracy without a European bureaucracy."

 "I respect Russian people," she told Charlie Rose in an April 10 interview, "but I will never respect the humiliation of my country."

 She has said that she did not take any personal pleasure from her fame because "it is based on the tragedy of my country and dozens of people… I'm associated with tragedy...
 But I know how much more people gave to Maidan, like my mom spending days and nights on the barricades, like a lot of people who risked their lives."

 In another interview she said, "I dream to create something else, not this.
 We'll create great things, positive things about normal life, about beauty, about art, about love, about the best parts of my country."
 The video, she noted, "was translated into Ukrainian and showed on our news channel.
 I am not a celebrity, I would rather have no attention.
 I am not a symbol of happiness, I am a symbol of a bad time in Ukraine and there is nothing joyful about that."

 She has expressed the hope that other countries will have more open visa policies with Ukraine and establish more student exchange programs, and that Ukraine will attract more international business and commerce.

 Russian reaction

-The Russian TV network RT claimed that Marushevska's video was a product of the U.S. State Department.
-Ben Moses said that the Russians were "terrified" by the video's impact and had begun to attack her character.
+The Russian TV network RT alleged that Marushevska's video was a product of the U.S. Department of State; Ben Moses said that the Russians were "terrified" by the video's impact and had begun to attack her character.